michalkotlinski/www/md/faq.md

 ### Can the DAO fire the service provider?

 Of course.
-Offers will usually include a total amount (say, USD 1m to complete project XYZ), an initial deposit (USD 300k to bootstrap project XYZ) and a monthly payment (for example, USD 50k / month for 24 months).
+Offers will usually include a total amount (say, USD 1m to complete project A), an initial deposit (USD 300k to bootstrap project A) and a monthly payment (for example, USD 50K / month for 24 months).
 At anytime, the DAO can stop the regular payments if it is dissatisfied by the service provider, effectively firing it.

 ### Does this mean you created a model where you can be fired yourself?